 It’s no surprise Microsoft is on this list — after all, it has its own search engine, Bing.
 So, to say this company has a good understanding of search engine algorithms is an understatement.

-In December 2023, Microsoft’s organic search traffic was 76.3M, and it organically ranked in the top 3 spots for 994,208 keywords.
+In January 2026, Microsoft’s organic traffic was more than 400 million, and it organically ranked for more than 50 million keywords.

 Microsoft’s website is structured and user-friendly, making it easy for people to find what they want.
-The UX makes the site easy to navigate, even though it has 202M pages across multiple product categories.

 Microsoft’s enterprise SEO team needs to target various keywords across several industries, from computers to business software to video game consoles.
-It has robust product pages with a lot of written and visual content.

 Despite the large number of high-quality images and interactive features on the page, it still loads quickly and looks just as great on mobile as it does on desktop.